.png)

 Tabled and Read by Ian George

-Speaking of acknowledgements, I’d like to offer my thanks and appreciation to the excellent work our new Webmaster Lauren and along with Amanda have done to our BDI website, constantly being updated with past client history being added and current activities.
+Speaking of acknowledgements, I’d also like to offer my thanks and appreciation for the continuing excellent work done by our Webmaster Lauren and along with Amanda to our BDI website, constantly being updated with past client history being added and current activities.

 It continues to be a year of looking after our existing clients and having some new clients join our program.

-With the confirmed news that Microsoft is withdrawing support for Windows 10 in October ‘25 and the cost of new devices coming down, we have been taking the opportunity of upgrading laptops and PC’s for any clients’ machines that need attention.
+With the news that Microsoft has withdrawn support for Windows 10 in October ‘25 and the cost of new devices becoming more viable, we have been taking the opportunity of upgrading laptops and PC’s for any clients' machines that need attention.

-As we know technology keeps changing with devices such as Android phones, Tablets, Chromebooks and Apple products becoming more popular, this is a new focus that BDI is embracing.
+As we know technology keeps changing with devices such as Android phones, Tablets, Chromebooks and Apple products becoming more popular, this is a focus that BDI will continue to embrace.

 Technical Report